 - An agitated patient -- which is defined pretty loosely in the nursing home environment - is intravenously given a sedative or anti-anxiety medication by a staff member without a physician’s approval because the staff member has grown frustrated with the agitated patient.

-- A patient complaining of pain is given a large dose of narcotic medication without the doctor’s authorization because the staff was tiring of the patient’s complaints.
+- A patient complaining of pain is given a large dose of narcotic medication without the doctor’s authorization because the staff was tired of the patient’s complaints.

-- A staff member, wishing to take a nap during his night time shift, gives sleeping medication to a patient without doctor’s approval.
+- A staff member, wishing to take a nap during his nighttime shift, gives sleeping medication to a patient without a doctor’s approval.
 Why?
 To get the patient to fall deeply asleep so the staff member can take a nap (or whatever else).